 Try the switch back route that loops round between Bunyola, Orient and Alaro.
 There are great accommodation choices in all three of these areas if you would like a rural Mallorca cycling holiday.

 Cycle Port Pollenca to Formenter, a 20km uphill winding struggle.
 Your ultimate destination is cap Formentor with a lighthouse and a chance for refreshments.
-Take enough food and drink with you in case it is not open.
+Be sure to take enough food and drink with you in case it is not open to replace those carbs.

 The Intermediate Fitness Cyclist